isa-ulisboa/greends-dms-exercises/dms_ex_02_data_wrangling_nuts.md

 # Exercise 2 - OpenRefine - Create tables with territorial units - NUTS

 > An exercise submission via Moodle is required once completed.
 The deadline for submissions is **11th October 2024**.
-> 1. Submit the final csv file of the exercise.
+> 1. Submit the final zip file of the exercise.

 ## Introduction